BeamMW/docs-gitbook/node/node-settings.md

 {% hint style="danger" %}
 #### CPU Mining for Beam is not recommended.

-Beam uses an Equihash mining algorithm with (150,5) parameters and a customized data path that is inefficiently mined on CPUs.&#x20;
+Beam uses an Equihash mining algorithm with (150,5) parameters and a customized data path that is inefficiently mined on CPUs.
 {% endhint %}

 ### Node options (continued)